-Tuesday, 19 March: Father’s Day (coincides with St Joseph’s Day).
+- Thursday, 19 March: Father’s Day (coincides with St Joseph’s Day)

-Sunday, 31 March: Clocks go forward one hour as daylight saving time (DST) starts.
+- Sunday, 29 March: Clocks go forward one hour as daylight saving time (DST) starts

-Sunday, 5 May: Mother’s Day (Dia de la Madre) – first Sunday in May.
+- Sunday, 3 May: Mother’s Day (Dia de la Madre) – first Sunday in May

-Sunday, 27 October: Clocks go back one hour (DST ends).
+- Sunday, 25 October: Clocks go back one hour as daylight saving time (DST) ends

 Spanish school holidays